Andrea (The Walking Dead): Season 3

 Andrea's rescuer is revealed to be Michonne, who helps to escort her over the next several months and the two bond.
 Andrea becomes ill, but Michonne is able to find medicine to help her.
 When they see a helicopter crash nearby, they go to investigate but find that it is already being scoured by Merle, who managed to escape by sawing off his hand and since replaced it with a prosthetic bayonet, and other men.
 Though they try to stay hidden, Andrea and Michonne are captured, with Merle recognizing Andrea from Atlanta, and taken back to Woodbury, a walled community being run by The Governor.
 The Governor allows them to stay, but Michonne is very uncomfortable about the community and makes plans to leave, while Andrea, tired of wandering, accepts the Governor's hospitality.
 Merle warns The Governor privately about the other members of Rick's group due to Andrea's appearance.

 Andrea becomes a close confidant and of romantic interest to the Governor, and assists Milton in studying the walker epidemic.
 Later, Merle discovers and captures Glenn and Maggie, and takes him to the Governor who harshly interrogates them about where the rest of Rick's group is at.
 Michonne, who had seen this abduction, finds Rick's group, sheltered in a nearby prison, and she leads a small group back to rescue the pair.
-Michonne seeks out the Governor herself, discovering he has kept the still-animated heads of several walkers alive in fishtanks, as well as the re-animated body of his daughter Penny.
+Michonne seeks out the Governor herself, discovering he has kept the still-animated heads of several walkers alive in fish tanks, as well as the re-animated body of his daughter Penny.
 She dispatches Penny, just as the Governor arrives, and the two fight, with Michonne ending up cutting out one of the Governor's eyes.
 She is about to kill him when Andrea arrives and warns Michonne away at gunpoint.
 Michonne flees with the rest of Rick's group, though Rick and Andrea catch sight of each other during this.
 However, Daryl has been captured after finding his brother is still alive, and Andrea is forced to watch as the Governor forces them to battle to the death, since Merle had lied to him.
 However, the brothers manage to escape when Rick's group return to help out.